EduardoSaviandeOliveira/Cache-analysis/README.md

 8. Try to comment your code as much as possible.
 This is a programming habit assembly.
 Analysis:
 After implementation, analyze the hit rate of ALL cache combinations possible for a cache of 1024 bytes (Cache size (bytes) = 1024) in the tool MARS “Data Cache Simulator” while maintaining the LRU replacement policy.
 For the analysis, consider matrices with 10 rows/columns and vary the in-line access. column and column-row.
 Display the hit rate in ALL combinations.

+Analysis: After implementation, analyze the hit rate of ALL cache combinations possible for a cache of 1024 bytes (Cache size (bytes) = 1024) in the tool MARS “Data Cache Simulator” while maintaining the LRU replacement policy.
+For the analysis, consider matrices with 10 rows/columns and vary the in-line access. column and column-row.
+Display the hit rate in ALL combinations.